changeworld/azure-docs.pl-pl/articles/blockchain/workbench/use-api.md

 ## <a name="list-available-actions-for-a-contract"></a>Wyświetlanie listy dostępnych akcji dla kontraktu

-Gdy użytkownik zdecyduje się na głębokie szczegółowe kontraktu, klient łańcucha bloków może wyświetlić dostępne akcje użytkownika z uwzględnieniem stanu kontraktu.
+Once a user decides to deep dive into a contract, the blockchain client can then show the available user actions given the state of the contract.
 W tym przykładzie użytkownik przegląda wszystkie dostępne akcje dla nowo utworzonego kontraktu inteligentnego:

 * Zmień: umożliwia użytkownikowi zmodyfikowanie opisu i ceny zasobu.
-* Przerwij: umożliwia użytkownikowi zakończenie kontraktu elementu zawartości.
+* Terminate: Allows the user to end the contract of the asset.

 Użyj [interfejsu API pobierania akcji kontraktu](/rest/api/azure-blockchain-workbench/contractsv2/contractactionget):